LuanRT/lexico-dictionary/README.md

 [![Build](https://github.com/LuanRT/lexico-dictionary/actions/workflows/node.js.yml/badge.svg?branch=main)](https://github.com/LuanRT/lexico-dictionary/actions/workflows/node.js.yml)

 A module that scrapes lexico.com to get the meanings of almost any word plus audio and examples.
-Lexico does not change very often so this module should be very stable for now.
+The lexico website does not change very often so this module should be very stable for now.

 ## Installation